1969–70 Chicago Black Hawks season

 In goal, Tony Esposito emerged as one of the top goaltenders in the league, as he won a club record 38 games, while posting a 2.17 GAA and a team record 15 shutouts.
 Esposito was awarded the Calder Memorial Trophy and the Vezina Trophy for his efforts.

 The Hawks opened the playoffs against the Detroit Red Wings in the East Division semi-finals.
 The Red Wings finished the season with a 40–21–15 record, earning 95 points, which was good for third in the East Division.
 The series opened with two games at Chicago Stadium, and the Black Hawks used home ice to their advantage, as they defeated Detroit by scores of 4–2 in both games to take the early series lead.
 The series shifted to the Detroit Olympia for the next two games, however, Chicago stayed hot, as they once again won both games by scores of 4–2 to sweep the series and advance to the next playoff round.

-Chicago would face the Boston Bruins in the East Division finals.
+Chicago faced the Boston Bruins in the East Division finals.
 Both teams finished the season with 99 points, however, since Boston had a record of 40–17–19, which was five wins less than Chicago, the Black Hawks were awarded home ice advantage.
 The Bruins had defeated the New York Rangers in their opening round.
 The series opened in Chicago, however, it was the Bruins who took control of the series, winning both games at Chicago Stadium by scores of 6–3 and 4–1 to take the series lead.
 The series moved to the Boston Garden for the next two games, and the Bruins easily knocked off the Black Hawks, winning the third game by a 5–2 score, then clinching the series with a 5–4 victory in the fourth game, sweeping the Black Hawks.